iguessthislldo/opendds-devguide-converter/devguide/run_time_configuration.rst

 .. note:: When directly binding a configuration to a data writer or reader, the ``bind_config`` call must occur before the reader or writer is enabled.
   This is not an issue when binding configurations to Domain Participants, Publishers, or Subscribers.
-  See Section :ref:`ENTITY_FACTORY` for details on how to create entities that are not enabled.
+  See Section :ref:`quality_of_service--entity-factory` for details on how to create entities that are not enabled.

+.. _run_time_configuration--transport-registry-example:

 Transport Registry Example
 ==========================

+..
+    Sect<7.4.3>

 OpenDDS allows developers to also define transport configurations and instances via C++ APIs.
 The ``OpenDDS::DCPS::TransportRegistry`` class is used to construct ``OpenDDS::DCPS::TransportConfig`` and ``OpenDDS::DCPS::TransportInst`` objects.